seankndy/react-php-alertmanager/README.md

 You can also issue a series of continue() calls followed by a stop() to stop the continuable route-chain but only if a route was actually routed to.
 In other words, if any of the continued routes actually route, then stop at the stop().
 If no routes matched, stop() does nothing.

-This is useful if you have a hierarchy of routes and if any of the top-level of routes match, you don't want any of the routes below the it in the hierarchy to route.
-In this case you'd have continue() on every route in the top level hierarchy except the last one would have a stop() between the top level and the next level below it.
+This is useful if you have a hierarchy of routes and you want any of the routes within the same level to be tested/routed and if anything in that level routes, you want to stop.
+If nothing matched at that level, you want to move on to the next level below it.
+In this case, every route in the same level would have continue()s except the last route on that level which would have a stop().

 ## Alert Throttling